Pseudomanifold/Aleph/README.md

 distribution, please take a look at [issue #27](https://github.com/Submanifold/Aleph/issues/27) and add your comments.

+# Installing the Python bindings

+If your build instructions are configured to build the Python bindings, i.e. `BUILD_PYTHON_BINDINGS` follow these instructions to install them:

+    $ cd build/bindings/python/aleph
+    $ pthon3 setup.py install

+Note that this uses the old `setuptools` approach for installing the package.
+A simpler installation based on `pip` is forthcoming.

 # Contact

 For general discussion, questions, and comments, please contact the